ironsource-mobile/kafka-snow-white/consul-app/README.md

 (where we assume that the app JAR was renamed to `consul-app.jar`)

-This will start service and will look for mirror definitions in the `some/consul/key` key in the Consul instance that resides in `http://localhost:8500`.
+This will start the service and will look for mirror definitions in the `some/consul/key` key in the Consul instance that resides in `http://localhost:8500`.

 Alternatively, we can start the application with a configuration file instead of using environment variables, like so:
 ```